OpenSwitchNOS/openswitch-ops-topology-common/doc/ops-mf-library-guidelines.md

 This document contains guidelines for teams working on modular framework libraries.
 The main intent is to provide solutions for common questions and provide consistency throughout different libraries, which are by nature, emergent, as new projects or improvements generate more testing needs.

 ## Code organization
 New library code normally falls in two categories: 1) feature-specific and 2) common.
-The decision of which functionality belongs to which category is something that should be discussed with the modular framework team point of contact, who will provide guidance (for example, if a given common functionality is already available or being worked on).
+The decision of which functionality belongs to which category is something that should be discussed with the feature dev/test team and the common library maintainers, who will provide guidance (for example, if a given common functionality is already available or being worked on).

 Feature-specific code should be checked in the feature repo itself, within the tests/component folder and is meant to be maintained by the feature team.